-Furthermore, the observations at SMK PGRI 13 Surabaya show that the school has implemented HOTSbased test instruments in Mid-Semester and Final Semester Assessment activities.
+Furthermore, the observations at SMK PGRI 13 Surabaya show that the school has implemented HOTS-based test instruments in Mid-Semester and Final Semester Assessment activities.
 However, the number of HOTS test instruments still needs to be increased.
 In the MPLB Department, teachers still have difficulty creating stimuli when compiling HOTS-based test instruments, so they tend to take and modify test instruments from books, which results in students quickly guessing the answers to the test instruments given.
 Based on the analysis of the Odd Semester Final Assessment test instruments for the 2023/2024 Academic Year in the MPKK MPLB subjects (Office Management and Business Services Skills Concentration Subjects), it shows that of the 30 test instruments, only 3 test instruments are included in the HOTS category.
 In the learning process at school, students are accustomed to memorizing the concepts of material given by the teacher.
 They are less accustomed to developing reasoning when applying the concepts taught, so students are less able to create high-level thinking abilities.
 HOTS-based test instruments can encourage students to be able to interpret, analyze, manipulate, and store new information so that it can be used to solve the problems they face (Putri & Pahlevi, 2021).
 Therefore, the quality of HOTS-based test instruments used by Indonesian teachers must be improved.

-A quality test instrument provides accurate information about students who have mastered and yet to learn the material (Supranoto, 2012).
-To be used as a good evaluation tool, an instrument must undergo the item test instrument analysis stage to determine its suitability.
+A quality test instrument provides accurate information about students who have mastered the material and students who have not learned the material (Supranoto, 2012).
+To be used as a good evaluation tool, an instrument must go through the item of test instrument analysis stage to determine its suitability.
 Approaches that can be used include validity, reliability, discriminating power, level of difficulty, and distractor effectiveness (Muhson, 1979).